isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-07-03-post-mansion-blocks-flats-and-tenements-the-advent-of-apartment-living.md

 [^9]: For more information about Manasseh Meyer, see Tan, B. (2010). [*Manasseh Meyer*](https://eresources.nlb.gov.sg/infopedia/articles/SIP_830_2004-12-29.html).
 Retrieved from Singapore Infopedia website.

-[^10]: In Britain, the use of the word “mansion” (usually in the plural) to describe a block of flats was something that crept in during the late-19th century as property developers tried to encourage an emerging generation of middle- and upper-class urbanites to buy into what at the time was a wholly new residential typology – it lent a “touch of class”, or so people thought.
+[^10]: In Britain, the use of the word “mansion” (usually in the plural) to describe a block of flats was something that crept in during the late 19th century as property developers tried to encourage an emerging generation of middle- and upper-class urbanites to buy into what at the time was a wholly new residential typology – it lent a “touch of class”, or so people thought.

 [^11]: Harris, W.T., & Allen, F.S.
 (Eds.).
 (1923). *Webster’s new international dictionary of the English language, based on the international dictionary of 1890 and 1900* (p.
 2127).
 Springfield, Mass., USA: G. & C. Merriam Company.
 Retrieved from Internet Archive website.

-[^12]: The term “compound house” referred to a free-standing dwelling situated on its own land, the latter being typically surrounded by a masonry wall on all sides, especially in an urban setting.
+[^12]: The term “compound house” refers to a free-standing dwelling situated on its own land, the latter being typically surrounded by a masonry wall on all sides, especially in an urban setting.
 The etymology of the term “compound”, as used in this content, as opposed to, say, a chemical compound, is said to have come from the Malay word *kampong*, or village.

 [^13]: *Li* means neighbourhood and *Long* means lane.
 A *lilong* is a type of housing that developed in Shanghai in the 19th century and is a characteristic of the city.
 It melds Western architectural details with traditional Chinese spatial arrangements.